yuchi518/kubridge/README.md

 # KUBridge
-Kernel/User mode data bridge.
-KUBridge uses IOCtrl to transfer commands between kernel module and user program.
+Kernel/User mode bridge.
+KUBridge uses IOCtrl to transfer commands(short message) between kernel module and user program.
 I try to let the interface as simple as possible.

 ## Version